 See Abel gave his offering to God in faith.
 And as God showed through His response to Cain, an offering without faith isn’t pleasing to God at all.
 It’s not just the physical act of making a sacrifice, that sacrifice has to come with faith.
 And again, we read that Enoch had been blessed by God because he’s pleased God because of his faith.
 Executive summary, bottom line, what’s God saying here?
 Hebrews Chapter 11, verse 6:

-And its not just here in the book of Hebrews that we discover the importance of faith in pleasing God.
+And it’s not just here in the book of Hebrews that we discover the importance of faith in pleasing God.
 Jesus himself told people the exactly the same thing.
-When someone asked him “Lord what do I have to do to be saved?”
-He answered quiet simply, “Believe in me”.
+When someone asked him, “Lord what do I have to do to be saved?”
+He answered quite simply, “Believe in me”.
 How often have you and I worked so hard at pleasing God as though anything we can do, can possibly add to what He has already done for us, and what He’s planning on doing?

-Sometimes I think that we behave as though God is totally completely and utterly depending on you and me to fulfill Hs plans.
-As though without us, God’s plans for this world are going to fall over in a screaming heap, and God’s going to go ‘Oh man!
-What am I going to do?’
+Sometimes I think that we behave as though God is totally completely and utterly depending on you and me to fulfil His plans.
+As though without us, God’s plans for this world are going to fall over in a screaming heap, and God’s going to go, “Oh man!
+What am I going to do?”
 And so we work so hard, we work hard!
 And we bring Him the offering and we bring Him the sacrifice.
 We see all the problems facing us and so we bring in the offering from the field like Cain with little to no faith in our heart.

-Well guess what, without faith it is impossible to please God.
-Would you please note that word ‘impossible’.
-What it does not say is that without faith you won’t please God quiet as much through your labours as you would have done if you put a bit of faith in the mix.
+Well, guess what?
+Without faith, it is impossible to please God.
+Would you please note that word, “impossible”?
+What it does not say is that without faith you won’t please God quite as much through your labours as you would have done if you put a bit of faith in the mix.
 That’s not what it says.
 The Bible clearly says that without faith it is completely impossible to please God.